Center Township, Russell County, Kansas

+Township in Russell County, Kansas, U.S.

 Center Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 221.
+As of the 2020 United States census, it had a population of 220.

 Geography

 The center of Center Township is located at (38.8275111, −98.6786868) at an elevation of 1,742 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 The western third of Wilson Lake lies in northeastern Center Township.
 Elm Creek, which drains into the lake, flows north through the northeastern part of the township.
 Cedar Creek, a tributary of the Saline River, runs northeastward through the northwestern part of the township.
 In the south, the Smoky Hill River flows generally eastward through the township, joined by one of its tributaries, Beaver Creek, which runs northeastward.

 According to the United States Census Bureau, Center Township has an area of 142.07 mi2 of which 138.65 mi2 is land and 3.42 mi2 is water.
 Located in east-central Russell County, it includes the city of Bunker Hill, which is located in the northwestern part of the township, and it borders Waldo and Luray Townships to the north, Fairview Township to the northeast, Plymouth Township to the east, Barton County's Beaver and Union Townships to the south, Fairfield Township to the southwest, and Grant and Russell Townships to the west.